blacklee/booking/README.md

 ## Usage

-Here is a code snappits from my Rails project:
+Here is a code snippets from my Rails project:

 ``` ruby
 namespace :gm do